-In Year 7 all pupils study Art, Biology, Chemistry, Computing, Drama, English, Geography, History, Mathematics, Music, Physical Education, Physics, Religious Philosophy, Technology (Food and Nutrition, Textiles and Resistant Materials) and two modern foreign languages (French and Spanish).
-Mathematics is set by ability from half term in the Michaelmas term of Year 7.
-Most pupils in Years 8 and 9 study Latin.
-In Year 9, a number of subjects become optional and pupils may select which six subjects they wish to study from amongst Art, Computing, Drama, Food, Geography, Latin, Music, Textiles or a second modern foreign language.
+In Year 7 all pupils study Art, Biology, Chemistry, Computing, Drama, English, Geography, History, Mathematics, Music, Physical Education, Physics, Religious Philosophy, Technology (Food and Nutrition, Textiles and Resistant Materials) and two modern foreign or ancient languages (ie: a choice of two between Latin, French and Spanish).
+Mathematics is grouped by performance indicators from half term in the Michaelmas term of Year 7.
+All pupils will study French, Spanish and Classical Civilisation (with an introduction to Latin) in Year 7.
+Most pupils in Years 8 and 9 study Latin but will be able to choose TWO languages at the start of Year 8 (rather than continue with all 3).
+In Year 9, a number of subjects become optional and pupils may select which five subjects they wish to study from amongst Art, Computing, Drama, Food, Geography, Latin, Music, Textiles or a second modern foreign language.
 They also embark on a series of three ten-week Skills for Life courses based on Business Studies, Engineering, and Outdoor Learning.
+High Performance Learning should be in all subjects and offer all learners the opportunity to develop their thinking skills and learning behaviours.